donkim07/cuhas-epicollect/README.md

 # cuhas-epicollect
-A tool for data collection fo BUgando-CUHAS
+A tool for data collection fo Bugando-CUHAS